hellfire3d/farctool2/README.md

 1. To learn how Java can read and manipulate data streams, and
 2. Because I already knew the structures of the file formats this game used.

 This program frankly isn't very good.
 It's messy and everything is disgustingly written.
 It was my first full-fledged Java application and that's very visible in how poor the code is and how much I stole.
-I've moved development over to OpenCWLib, which you can eventually use to create your own farctool3 -> https://github.com/philosophofee/OpenCWLib

 There's also this fork of farctool2 which someone is actively working on, which has mod support and several other features I never got around to implementing: https://github.com/ennuo/farctool2